robert-oleynik/AI4SE-Mutation-Testing/README.md

 The results of this test run can be viewed with `mutator inspect`.
 This will open a TUI application showing the mutant as a diff and some additional information including test output.
+Use the list on the left to select a source function, the horizontal arrow keys to select a mutant and ctrl + the horizontal arrow keys to cycle through the LLM's output stages.
 Like `mutator generate` and `mutator test` the `-o/--out-dir` can be used to change mutants work directory.